hotdoy/grav-theme-wheat/docs/00-creating-a-new-project.md

 ### Cleaning and renaming

-Alright so Wheat is now alive and well in your GitHub repo.
-It's now time to make it unique so we'll rename and clean a bunch of files.
-As a side effect, this will ensure I don't push unwanted updates on your theme trough the GPM if I publish Wheat on it.
+It's time to make your theme unique, ensuring you don't receive unwanted updates trough the [GPM](https://learn.getgrav.org/17/cli-console/grav-cli-gpm) (if I ever publish Wheat on it).

-- `wheat.yaml` should be `mytheme.yaml`
+- Rename `wheat.yaml` to `mycoolname.yaml`
-- `wheat.php` file name and any reference to the theme inside the PHP code (make sure you follow capitalization).
+- Rename `wheat.php` to `mycoolname.php` and change any reference to `wheat` to `mycoolname` in the file (make sure you follow capitalization).
 - Erase the content of CHANGELOG.md and start fresh with version v0.1.0 (or whatever you think is best).
-- Replace references to Wheat in `blueprints.yaml` and add your own informations.
+- Replace references to `wheat` in `blueprints.yaml` and add your own contact informations.
-- Delete the content of `_ROOT` except `serviceworker.js`.
+- Delete or modify the content of `_ROOT` to suit your needs (you might simply want to replace the favicons and modify the `site.webmanifest`).
-- Adjust `_ROOT/serviceworker.js` `CACHE` variable name using your theme name and version.
+- At that point, you probably saw the `serviceworker.js`.
+This is an experiment and you should absolutely delete it unless you feel like putting on your mad scientist hat.
 - Replace `screenshot.jpg` and `thumbnai.jpg` with your own images while following the size and format of the ones provided.
-- Commit to master. (congratulation!
+- Commit to `master`. (congratulation!
 That's v0.1.0 of your new project.)
 - Create a new branch named `develop` and publish it.
 - From here on out, commit all changes to the new `develop` branch.

 ### Symlinks

-Since our 3 main folder (admin, theme and user) are side by side in our project folder, and probably not in our XAMPP web root, we need to symlink everything together.
+If you followed this guide, your 3 main directories (admin, theme and user) are side by side in our project folder so we'll now want to [symlink](https://en.wikipedia.org/wiki/Symbolic_link#:~:text=In%20computing%2C%20a%20symbolic%20link,and%20that%20affects%20pathname%20resolution.) everything together.
 You'll have to change the paths bellow to fit with your setup.
 I usually keep a copy of this the `_SETUP` folder in the theme repo so I can get back on my feet quickly if anything happen.

 **Local webroot to Grav install**

-`mklink /D D:\xampp\htdocs\myproject D:\myproject\grav-admin`
+`mklink /D D:\xampp\htdocs\mycoolname D:\mycoolname\grav-admin`

 **grav-admin to user**

-`mklink /D D:\myproject\grav-admin\user D:\myproject\user`
+`mklink /D D:\mycoolname\grav-admin\user D:\mycoolname\user`

 **user to theme**

-`mklink /D D:\myproject\user\themes\mytheme D:\myproject\grav-theme-mytheme`
+`mklink /D D:\mycoolname\user\themes\mycoolname D:\mycoolname\grav-theme-mycoolname`

-Test your setup using your favorite browser and going to your local webroot (something like `127.0.0.1/myproject`).
+Test your setup using your favorite browser and going to your local webroot (something like `127.0.0.1/mycoolname`).
 If everything goes well, Grav will prompt you to create an account.
 At this point, you can consider the whole operation a success.

-Login into the admin panel, go to "Themes" and activate your new theme.
+Login into the admin panel, go to `Themes` and activate your new theme.